teorth/equational_theories/CONTRIBUTING.md

 Contributors are welcome to make suggestions or additions to the blueprint, whose files can be found [here](blueprint/src/chapter).

 Contributions to the blueprint will pass through continuous integration (CI) checks that ensure that the blueprint compiles.
 You may first wish to test that the [print version of the blueprint](blueprint/src/print.tex) compiles locally before pushing changes to the blueprint.
+Also, if using the `\lean{}` macro to link to results in the Lean files, make sure that any namespace that the Lean result is stored in is stated.

 ## Scripts